jek97/final_project/README.md

 Update: joined the Q-factors and the model in a single data structure, also implemented the prioritized sweeping

 Update: functions compacted/optimized

+Update: modified the data structure to grow while we explore new state/actions, moreover moved to the dyna-q+